robert-abc/helsinki/README.md

 ### 6.2.
 Usage instructions

-After explainig our need of Google Colab, we created two notebooks an share examples of Google Colab URLs to execute the codes:  (INSERIR URL)
+After explaining our need for Google Colab, we created two notebooks to run with it from the beginning: to clone the private git repository, to connect with google drive folders (where the dataset is expected to be), and so on.

+We also share Google Colab URLs to execute the codes: &#x1F536; &#x1F536; &#x1F536;  (INSERIR URL) &#x1F536; &#x1F536; &#x1F536;
 #### 6.2.1 Part one and part two

-Part one and part two refers to the training_example.ipynb notebook.
+Part one and part two refer to the training_example.ipynb notebook.
 It results in the autoencoder weights that are in the "weights" folder in this repository.

 Note that:
 * We would like to have the autoencoder weights for all the blur steps, but unfortunately it was not possible in time (as Google Colab limits GPU usage).
 * For a blur step, it would be better to have the corresponding autoencoder trained in that same blur step, but we also tested using the autoencoder trained in another blur step level.
-In some cases it worked, but we didn't had exaustive testing of this option and it is harder to justify the results
+It worked in some cases, but we didn't have exhaustive testing of this option and it is harder to justify the results
-* What we actually have in this release (folder "weights") are the autoencoder weights of the blur steps &#x1F536;&#x1F536;&#x1F536; 15, 19  &#x1F536;&#x1F536;&#x1F536;, but even after the end date (september 30) we will keep training the autoencoder in the other blur steps.
+* What we actually have in this release (folder "weights") are the autoencoder weights of the blur steps &#x1F536;&#x1F536;&#x1F536; 15, 19  &#x1F536;&#x1F536;&#x1F536;, but even after the end date (September 30) we will keep training the autoencoder in the other blur steps.
 That is, not changing the code itself, just generating more results with it.

 #### 6.2.3 Part three and reconstruction examples

-Part three, the reconstruction step (and the only part you are actually requiring), can be seen in the jupyter notebook called 'notebook_example.ipynb' explaining how to clone the (private) repository, how to generate the part three results and how to visualize them.
+Part three, the reconstruction step (and the only part the challenge requires), can be seen in the Jupyter Notebook called 'notebook_example.ipynb' explaining how to clone the (private) repository, how to generate the part three results, and how to visualize them.
 It also includes an example from the blur step 15.